 Yoram’s work is a constant exploration and attempt to re-learn how to live, to look at the world and savour life for what it is.
 His paintings invite viewers into his inner world, sharing his own sensory experiences in an attempt to create meaningful connections through his emotional journey.
 Chisin’s work captures his determination to live, overcoming sadness and despair, reaching out for to love, hope and joy.

-He served the Israeli Army Forces in the “Golani” Infantry Division, an experience that left him traumatized.
-Today Chisin lives and works in Israel.
-He recently exhibited at galleries in Sydney, Melbourne, Miami, New York, Tel Aviv, Brussels, Antwerp and Paris.
+Today Yoram lives and works in Israel.
+He has exhibited his work in galleries around the world, including in Sydney, Melbourne, Miami, New York, Tel Aviv, Brussels, Antwerp and Paris.